azaj01/Asterisk-AI-Voice-Agent/README.md

 ![Docker](https://img.shields.io/badge/docker-compose-blue.svg)
 ![Asterisk](https://img.shields.io/badge/asterisk-18+-orange.svg)

-The most powerful, flexible open-source AI voice agent for Asterisk/FreePBX.
+An open-source AI Voice Agent that integrates with Asterisk/FreePBX using AudioSocket/RTP technology.
 Featuring a **modular pipeline architecture** that lets you mix and match STT, LLM, and TTS providers, plus **3 production-ready golden baselines** validated for enterprise deployment.

 ## 🎉 What's New in v4.0